 Menkes' kinky-hair disease

 Menkes' kinky-hair disease is a rare disorder of copper transport/absorption.
-Copper supplementation may be helpful in this disease, although further research is necessary before a clear management recommendation can be made.
+Copper supplementation may be helpful in this disease, although further research is necessary before a clear recommendation can be made.

 Osteoporosis / osteopenia

 Osteopenia and other abnormalities of bone development related to copper deficiency may occur in copper-deficient low-birth weight infants and young children.
 Supplementation with copper may be helpful in the treatment and/or prevention of osteoporosis, although early human evidence is conflicting.
 The effects of copper deficiency or copper supplementation on bone metabolism and age-related osteoporosis require further research before clear conclusions can be drawn.

 Some studies of schizophrenic patients report high blood copper levels with low urinary copper (suggesting that copper is being retained), and low blood zinc levels.
 In some of these cases, zinc was observed to be helpful as an anti-anxiety agent.
 The role of copper supplementation is not clear.